Jonathan Wright

 Louis XIV’s monumental globes at the Bibliothèque Nationale de France.
 Photos by Kristina D. C. Hoeppner / CC BY-SA 2.0

-While he thinks these globes are magnificent, Jonathan’s interest lies in the pair of globes that Coronelli made directly after these which were reduced in size to just over one meter in diameter, each engraved in the traditional way onto copper plates.
-Like all of his globes, they are highly decorative in the Venetian style.
+However, Jonathan’s main interest lies in the pair of globes that Coronelli made directly after these, which were reduced in size to just over one meter in diameter.
+Each was engraved in the traditional way onto copper plates.
+Like all of Coronelli’s globes, they are highly decorative in the Venetian style.
+Jonathan considers them to be the pinnacle of globemaking skill.

 About Jonathan Wright